teamneusta/pimcore-translation-migration-bundle/docs/index.md

     change: 'Change your profile here'
 ```

-On a fresh Pimcore installation, the translations for the domain `messages` is empty.
+In a fresh Pimcore installation, the translations for the domain `messages` are empty.

 ![](01-empty-translations.png)